albertbuchard/r-pipeline/readme.md

 Since the repo is private for now git fork are the easiest way to contribute.

 ## Documentation
-TBA - see the man/ folder
+TBA - see the man/ folder - Accessible through R studio

 ## Examples
 TBA - see the examples/ folder